NGonline/Notes/Linux.md

 ## chown
 - Change the file owner and group.

+## curl
+- To transfer data from or to a server, using one of the supported protocols (HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, DICT, TELNET, LDAP or FILE).

 ## date
 - `date -d "2012-04-10 -1 day" +%Y-%m-%d` returns 2012-04-09